G.J. Gardner Homes is committed to supporting communities across Australia through helping our customers build their dream home in an area they love.

-Further information on eligibility and application processes for those wishing to access the Commonwealth HomeBuilder grant will be made available shortly through the Northern Territory’s Revenue Office, Territory Revenue Office.
+Information on the application processes for those wishing to access the Commonwealth HomeBuilder grant is available through the relevant State and Territory Revenue Offices.

-This program is offered for construction contracts that are entered between 4th June 2020 and 31 March 2021.
+This program is offered for construction contracts that are entered between 4 June 2020 and 31 March 2021.
 Applications can be submitted up until 14 April 2021.

 Yes.
 The program will work alongside any existing government schemes, including the First Home Owners Grant in your state as well as the Federal Government’s First Home Loan Deposit Scheme.
 Keep in mind that eligibility criteria differs between each.